danisotelo/RL_battle_city/README.md

 pip install gymnasium
 pip install stable-baselines3[extra]
 ```
-Next, you need to go to the path of the file `setup.py` and try to run:
+Next, you need to install the `gym_tanks` custom package.
+In order to do this you should select the folder where you have cloned the repository and try running:
 ```
 pip install .
 ```
-If errors arrise, then you need to install Visual Studio Community 2022.
-Once you installed it, access to the Visual Studio Installer, go to `Modify` and install the following workloads:
+If errors arrise, then you need to install Visual Studio Community 2022 because some C++ specific files are required.
+Once you install it, access to the Visual Studio Installer, go to `Modify` and install the following workloads:
 - Desktop development with C++
 - Universal Windows Platform development
 - Python development